Molly of Denali: Season 3 (2022–23)

+Season 4 (2024–26)

 Production

 The show's theme song is sung by Phillip Blanchett and Karina Moeller from the band Pamyua, with a fiddle and drum played by Brennan Firth.
 Portions of the show's dialogue are in the Gwichʼin language.

+Molly of Denali is created with the help of at least 88 different indigenous contributors.

 Broadcast

-Molly of Denali premiered on Nat Geo Kids in Latin America in September 2019.
-It premiered on CBC Kids in Canada on September 2, 2019.
-CBeebies acquired the UK TV rights to the series in 2022.
+Molly of Denali premiered on CBC Kids in Canada on September 2, 2019 and premiered July 15 in the same year on KM TV.
 A podcast was released shortly after its premiere date, this time as a prequel to the series, with season 2 of the podcast premiering in September 2020.
 Season 3 of the podcast premiered on March 3, 2021.